ownlifeful/DirectDemocrazy/README.md

 2. **Fewer politicians:**  This system will result in fewer politicians, and thus fewer points of failure.

 3. **Backwards compatible:** This system can grandfather the way the system worked in 2020.
 You could say, "Make my vote exactly the same as the one published by the Republican Party."
 This would be the equivalent of casting a ballot for the GOP.
 Your vote would remain the same until you edit it again.
 That is, all your 1 million points will be delegated to the GOP, until further notice from you.

+4. **Benefits of Crowdsourcing:** This "co-decide" system lets citizens express their opinions with a high degree of specificity.

 ### Cons: